 Mark L. Staz, MA, is Management Consultant for Regulatory Policy at the Federation of State Medical Boards.
 In his role, he is responsible for organizational initiatives related to regulatory best practices and supports the FSMB’s work in ethics and professionalism.
 He also supports the FSMB’s international collaborations with medical regulators outside of the United States, including its involvement in the International Association of Medical Regulatory Authorities.
 Mr. Staz has worked in medical regulation in Canada as a policy analyst for the College of Physicians and Surgeons of Ontario and has been involved in several policy and research initiatives addressing human resources for health, social determinants of health, and physician performance enhancement.
 He received his master’s degree in philosophy at York University and is currently writing his doctoral dissertation on conflicting rights in health policy.

-This activity was designed specifically for physician members and legal staff of state medical and osteopathic boards, and others within the medical regulatory and licensing communities.
+This activity was designed specifically for physician and public members, as well as leadership staff of the state medical and osteopathic licensing boards, and others within the medical regulatory community.

 Upon completion of this educational activity, participants should be able to: